Kuwait's ruling emir, Sheikh Nawaf Al Ahmad Al Sabah, dies at age 86

-DUBAI, United Arab Emirates — (AP) — Kuwait's ruling emir, the 86-year-old Sheikh Nawaf Al Ahmad Al Sabah, died Saturday.
+DUBAI, United Arab Emirates — (AP) — Sheikh Nawaf Al Ahmad Al Sabah, Kuwait’s ruling emir, died on Saturday after a three-year, low-key reign focused on trying to resolve the tiny, oil-rich nation's internal political disputes.
+He was 86.

 Kuwait state television broke into programming with Quranic verses just before a somber official made the announcement.